Low Risk Businesses To Start From Home

 - You may need to meet high sales targets

-- You may be encouraged to give away trial samples – often quite high value
+- You may be encouraged to give away trial samples – often quite high value, so an expensive tactic

-- After attaining a particular qualification level you can be demoted if you are inactive for a while
+- After attaining a particular qualification level you can still be demoted if you are inactive for a while

 Is There A Better Part-time Business Model?

-Still working full-time to “supplement” inadequate pension planning, it’s too late to do anything about my pension, but it’s not too late to have a business that I can build part-time so that it will eventually replace or supplement my current full-time income.
+I'm still working full-time to “supplement” failed pension planning.
+It's too late to do anything about my pension, but it's not too late to have a business that I can build part-time so that it will eventually replace or supplement my current full-time income.

 My life is already full even without the extra involvement of a part-time business, so I don't want the hassle of admin, spending money on products I already have, the need to meet sales targets plus the spectre of demotion.

 To learn more about such a service, click here (affiliate link).
-Promotion of the compensation plan is entirely optional, BUT if you don’t promote it you WILL profit from it with as little as a $100 start-up cost.
+Promotion of the business is entirely optional, BUT if you don’t promote it you WILL profit from it with as little as a $100 start-up cost.
 You can also learn a new skill if you wish, or you may do as I do and just enjoy the passive income from the service.